awsdocs/amazon-athena-user-guide/doc_source/engine-versions-reference-0003.md

 + **Query performance** – Many queries run faster on Athena engine version 3, but some query plans can differ from Athena engine version 2\.
 As a result, some queries can differ in latency or cost\.
 + **Trino and Presto connectors** – Neither [Trino](https://trino.io/docs/current/connector.html) nor [Presto](https://prestodb.io/docs/current/connector.html) connectors are supported\.
 Use Amazon Athena Federated Query to connect data sources\.
 For more information, see [Using Amazon Athena Federated Query](connect-to-a-data-source.md)\.
 + **Fault\-tolerant execution** – Trino [fault\-tolerant execution](https://trino.io/docs/current/admin/fault-tolerant-execution.html) \(Trino Tardigrade\) is not supported\.
++ **Function parameter limit** – Functions cannot take more than 127 parameters\.
+For more information, see [Too many arguments for function call](troubleshooting-athena.md#troubleshooting-athena-too-many-arguments)\.

 ## Breaking changes<a name="engine-versions-reference-0003-breaking-changes"></a>